 Some people can lose weight and reach their wellness goals without tracking.
 If that’s you, then great!
 But for many of us, we need to keep track so that we know how many carbs we’re eating.
 This is especially true at first.
 Once you’ve learned the carb content in foods, you may be able to keep track in your head rather than using a tracking app.

-I’ve been doing this for over a year and I still use myfitnesspal on my phone and on my computer at home.
+I’ve been doing this for more than two years and I still use myfitnesspal on my phone and on my computer at home.
 The free version works fine.
-There are other trackers too such as fatsecret or atkins.
+There are other trackers too such as fatsecret or carb manager.

 Disclosure: I am not an affiliate of any of the above sites and do not receive any compensation from them.